This post may contain affiliate links. Please see my disclosure policy for details.

 13. Have a close encounter with elephants on a safari

-I ended up seeing around 30 elephants in my safari and even saw little babies!
+I ended up seeing around 30 elephants on my safari and even saw little babies!
 It was the most epic adventure seeing elephants in the wild.

 14. Take it easy on the south coast

-For more read: Your guide to beach hopping on Sri Lanka’s south coast: Galle, Unawatuna and Mirissa
+For more read: Your guide to beach hopping in Sri Lanka

 15. Visit some famous colourful buildings

-I loved exploring all the colourful buildings in Sri Lanka, but the one really caught my eye.
+I loved exploring all the colourful buildings in Sri Lanka, but Stylo Tailors and Textiles really caught my eye.
 What a place!

 Make sure you get here early for photo opportunities, it is Insta gold after all.

-For more read: 6 simple but genius hacks for climbing Sigiriya rock.
+For more tips read: 6 simple but genius hacks for climbing

 17. …And become a ninja for this view at Pidurangula rock